 Jensen worked steadily throughout 2003.
 He joined the cast of the WB’s hit show “Dawson’s Creek” during its final season.
 Jensen was the producer’s first choice to play Eliza Dushku’s love interest on the second season of “Tru Calling”, but he turned down the role.
 Funnily the role was then offered to Eric Christian Olsen and the character’s name was changed to “Jensen” because the producers of “Tru Calling” liked Jensen’s name.
 Jensen returned to Vancouver in 2004 to become a regular on “Smallville”, playing the assistant football coach Jason Teague, who was also the newest romantic interest for Lana Lang (played by Kristin Kreuk).
 He also had a lead role in the 2005 film “Devour” in which his father, actor Alan Ackles, also played the father of Jensen’s character.

-Jensen was cast on the CW horror/drama series “Supernatural” in 2005, where he stars as Dean Winchester.
-Dean and his brother Sam (Jared Padalecki) drive throughout the United States hunting paranormal predators.
-Season 14 of “Supernatural” is currently airing.
+Jensen was cast on the CW horror/drama series “Supernatural” in 2005, where he starred as Dean Winchester.
+Dean and his brother Sam (Jared Padalecki) drive throughout the United States hunting paranormal predators, fighting demons and angels, and dealing with all manner of fantasy & sci-fi beasties.
+The show ended in 2020, after fifteen seasons, making it the longest-running North American sci-fi series in history.

 In the summer of 2007, Jensen took on the role of Priestly in the independent comedy “Ten Inch Hero”.
 The film began hitting the film festival circuit in early 2007 and Ackles received high praise for his comedic timing in the role.
 In February 2009, the film was released on DVD.
 He also appeared on stage from June 5–10, 2007 with Lou Diamond Phillips in “A Few Good Men” at Casa Mañana Theatre in Fort Worth, Texas, as Lt.
 Daniel Kaffee.
 Ackles received strong praise for his work in this role, which was also his professional theatre debut.